Monday, October 14, 2024

 A historic compromise

 Now, suppose a Liberal leader (either Justin Trudeau or a successor) proposes a historic compromise: an agreement with the NDP for immediate adoption of two bills.
 The first will implement a ranked ballot for the next election, but only for one election.
 The second bill will implement a moderate proportional system, a mixed-member proportional model with five-MP regions – the Charest 2004 model.
-(In remote regions it would have 3-MP regions).
-The government would immediately appoint Boundaries Commission for each province to group the ridings used this year into regions of five MPs, or almost five, to be used for the new system in the next election after this year.
+(It also had a few 3-MP regions and a few 7-MP regions).
+The government would immediately appoint Boundaries Commission for each province to group the ridings used this year into regions of an average of five MPs, to be used for the new system in the next election after this year.
 Elections Canada would want seven months to implement the new PR system; they would have it.

 This presupposes that the 2025 election would, with ranked ballots, produce a Liberal-NDP alliance to last until implementation of the new system.
 On current polls, I think it would.